 If you are not in Australia, you may be granted additional 7 days or if the Department decided in the circumstances of your case, 28 days after the day you have been notified.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you with your section 57 natural justice letter to comment.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you with your section 57 natural justice letter to comment.

 041 222 4020 or WeChat: AUDvisa